daler/dotfiles/docs/vim.rst

 Shortcuts
 ---------

-Here are the shortcuts defined.
-Note that many of these (the ones talking about a terminal) expect Neovim and the neoterm plugin.
+Here are some general shortcuts that are defined in the included config:

 .. list-table::